New Zealand British Rail Mark 2 carriage: Capital Connection

 The eight S (Scenic) carriages operated on KiwiRail's Capital Connection service between Wellington and Palmerston North, each seating 60 (except the servery car, S 3200, which seats 31) in both alcove and airline-style arrangements.
 These were the first British Railways Mark 2 carriage rebuilds, and they retain the original window configuration and curved Corten-steel vestibule ends.
 Seven cars, accompanied by refurbished baggage and generator carriage AG130, entered service on Monday 1 November 1999.
 An eighth car was added in 1999.

 Originally painted in the Tranz Rail Cato Blue livery with grey roofs and black underfloor equipment.
 For the latter part of their service, the Capital Connection livery was light and dark blue.
 The S-class carriages were retired on 30 July 2023 but were kept in reserve and used on a number of occasions.
 They were then offered for sale.
-The carriages were then sold to the Pounamu Tourism Group, a company offering rail tours, which relocated to Dunedin for refurbishment.
-Ownership of the carriages was subsequently transferred to Mainland Rail, which is one-third owned by Pounamu Tourism.
+The carriages were then sold to the Pounamu Tourism Group, and transferred to Mainland Rail (see below).

-Mainland Rail has stated they intend to use the carriages for long-distance services.

 Since 2023, the SR (Scenic Regional) class carriages have operated on the Capital Connection service, painted in the Capital Connection livery of light and dark blue.
 The SR class are former Auckland Transport SA and SD class carriages used on the Auckland suburban network, retired in 2014-2015.
 They were relocated from storage in Taumarunui and were refurbished to a similar design of the new Te Huia Hamilton to Auckland train under the Upgrade New Zealand Programme.
 Classified SRG (Generator carriage), SRC (Café carriage) and SR (Regional carriage).
 The first set of seven refurbished SR carriages entered service on 31 July 2023.